 Additional Info About the Plot and Family Relationships

 The movie is told through flashbacks.
 We know at the outset that Kate (Streep) may have been illegally euthanized.
-Ellen’s expected by her dad to make major sacrifices to care for Kate.
+Also, Ellen’s expected by her dad to make major sacrifices to care for Kate.

 Todd McCarthy, Variety: “The main problem…is that Ellen and her mother have never gotten along.
 Ellen, a determined career woman, has increasingly come to view her mom’s world as an unbearably boring, circumscribed one defined by dreary housekeeping duties and silly relationships with endlessly chattering old biddies.”